learn-co-curriculum/rails-blog-nested-resources/README.md

 We're going to add another feature to our blog app: the ability to comment on a post.

-<em>Before anything</em>, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`
+***NOTE***: As with much of our Rails curriculum, remember to always use the `--no-test-framework` flag when you generate models, controllers, etc. That way, the Rails generators will not create additional tests on top of the test suite that already comes with the lesson.
+E.g., `rails g model User username:string email:string --no-test-framework`.

 ## Comments